sakachin2/XE/xeREADME_en.txt

                xe.exe
              OR
                xe.exe /wd:\xe010

-  ．Start by "xe [file-spec]".
+  .
+Start by "xe [file-spec]".
       "xe /?" shows commandline parameters.

   .
 Above is also applied to wxe.

   (Linux)

-  .On terminal emulator, install xe.
+  .
+On terminal emulator, install xe.
       tar -zxvf gxe-1.xx.tar.gz
       cd
       ./configure
       make
       sudo make install   -->install to /usr/local/bin

     See sample/READMEj.txt when install trouble occured.
     If you want, install manually other binary from src/xsub folder than installed by "make install".

-  .Create WorkDirectory at home.
+  .
+Create WorkDirectory at home.
       mkdir ~/xe_wdnnnnn     nnnnn は ユーザーID番号
       Copy setup files such as xehosts from sample folder to the WorkDirectory if you use the function.
       If you do not use the function, create dummy file containing one comment record starting with "#".

-  ．Start xe by "xe [file-spec]
+  .
+Start xe by "xe [file-spec]
       "xe -?" shows command line parameter
       Terminal emulator defines shortcut key such as  F1, F10 and ModifierKey(Shift/Alt/Ctrl) combination.
       If you want use  such key, disable shortcut by terminal emulator settings.

   . gxe is no affected terminal emulator setting.

 ######################################################################